 Wearing wet or humid boots to work is asking for trouble!

-For this reason alone I’d say it’s worth it to have a PEET boot dryer at home.
-I’ve personally had Athlete’s foot and it’s not something funny to deal with.
+For this reason, alone I’d say it’s worth it to have a PEET boot dryer at home.
+My feet are cured of the Athlete’s foot fungus now.
+I’ve personally had this foot infection and it’s not something funny to deal with.

 This boot dryer will help avoid getting to that point by drying your boots and not allowing fungus and bacteria to build in your boots.